by Pastor Tim Burt

-I was recently at breakfast with the guys in my weekly discipleship group.
-There were eight of us there, and we were in our catching up discussion prior to breakfast being served.
-We were laughing at stories, talking about work, and getting ready to read and discuss eight scriptures and how they were impacting and blessing our lives.
-And then suddenly it was like I was having a momentary out-of-body experience.
+I was at breakfast with the guys in my weekly discipleship group.
+There were eight of us there and we were catching up with each other prior to breakfast being served.
+We were laughing at stories, talking about work, and getting ready to read and discuss eight scriptures and how they were impacting our lives.
+As this was happening, I suddenly felt like I was having a momentary out-of-body experience.
 I looked around the circle of guys at the table one by one.
 It hit me.
 Every one of these guys was happily married, great fathers, and hard-working providers including myself.
 They all loved God, had been in this weekly group for years, and were all serving as leaders in their church.
-When I realized what I was seeing, I could not help but bring it to everyone’s attention at the first lull in the group conversation.
+When I realized what I was seeing, I couldn’t help but bring it to everyone’s attention at the first lull in the group conversation.
 I pointed it out to the guys and said, Do you know what the odds of a group of guys like this are in the world we live in today?
 Off the charts rare!

-Again, thinking about what great fathers each of these guys were, I had mentioned how many homes have children without fathers in them and the trouble that causes.
+I shared with the guys how many homes have children without fathers in them and how seriously problematic that is.
 One organization for the fatherless says there over 20 million homes in America with children without fathers.
-I actually think that the number is greater than that today.
+I actually think the number is greater than that today.
 While talking about this, one of the men said he had recently heard someone say, When boys don’t have a father, the streets become their father.
 I haven’t been able to stop thinking about that statement since.

 My wife grew up in a family that was abandoned by her father.
 While still married to her mother, he left her mom for another woman, and illegally married the other woman.
 My wife’s mother is one of the most beautiful Christian women I’ve ever known.
 She didn’t want the children to suffer through all of this, so she gave her husband a divorce.
 She only hoped for child support along the way.
 To be honest, my wife’s real dad was a very disturbed person.
 They were fortunate to not have him in the home.
 He moved to another state, so the kids seldom saw him and that was good.
 He was a narcissist who did not have the capacity to truly love his family.